Siblings help isolated seniors combat loneliness with video messages, care packages

 GOOD SAMARITAN BRINGS TEARS TO WALMART CUSTOMERS AFTER PAYING OFF $65K IN LAYAWAY ITEMS

-However, as word spread about what they were doing "more people wanted to pitch in," she said, adding that she quickly became "overwhelmed" with the amount of support she was receiving.
+As word spread about what the siblings were doing, "more people wanted to pitch in," Hita Gupta said.
+She quickly became "overwhelmed" with the amount of support she was receiving.

 Now, with the help of volunteers in countries from Canada to Australia, Brighten A Day is sending packages, cards and pre-recorded video messages to droves of senior citizens.